influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.2/introduction/installation.md

 All port mappings can be modified through the configuration file which is located at `/etc/telegraf/telegraf.conf` for default installations.

+### NTP

+Telegraf uses a host's local time in UTC to assign timestamps to data.
+Use the Network Time Protocol (NTP) to synchronize time between hosts; if hosts' clocks aren't synchronized with NTP, the timestamps on the data can be inaccurate.

 ## Installation

 {{< vertical-tabs >}}